About Mesothelioma Claims After Death

 Who Can File a Mesothelioma Wrongful Death Lawsuit?

-Individuals who may be able to file a mesothelioma lawsuit after death include:
+Those who may be able to file a mesothelioma lawsuit after death include:

-- Birth children, adopted children, and stepchildren
+- Children, adopted children, and stepchildren

 - Dependents

-- Estate administrators/executors
+- Estate administrators or executors

 - Personal representatives